Bulk Upload

 1. If you are upload a list of Contacts/Company's/etc, make sure that you have an Object of that name.

 2. Ensure that the columns on the CSV have matching Fields.
 For example, if you have a field titled 'Last Name', ensure there is a matching field with a similar name where you are uploading the data.
-Look for more information about creating fields.
+Look here for more information about creating fields.

 After following the above steps, click into the Object you'd like to upload your data to.
 For our example, we will be uploading a list of Contacts.